 Bourdieu places the source of social capital, not just in social structure but in social relations and connections.
 For him social capital entails "the aggregate of the actual or potential resources which are linked to possession of a durable network of more or less institutionalized relationships of mutual acquaintance and recognition."
 (Bourdieu, 1983: 249) His treatment of the concept is instrumental, focusing on the advantages to possessors of social capital and the "deliberate construction of sociability for the purpose of creating this resource" (Portes, 1998).
-His elaboration of different forms of capital (economic, cultural and symbolic) is aimed at explaining the mechanisms of preservation of the social stratification system and the legitimization of dominant-class reproduction strategy.
-His conceptualisation attempts to show case the 'constructedness' of social capital and that it is used for specific instrumental ends such as domination and rule as opposed to the idea (Putnam) that it is inherent and has a positive and normative function alone- that of societal cohesion.
+His elaboration of different forms of capital (economic, cultural and symbolic) is aimed at explaining the mechanisms of preservation of the social stratification system and the legitimization of dominant-class conceptualisation reproduction strategy. attempts His to show a case 'constructedness' of social capital and that it is used for specific instrumental ends such as domination and rule as opposed to the idea (Putnam) that it is inherent and has a positive and normative function alone-that of societal cohesion.